karldlima/kitos-garden/README.md

 This repository contains the source code for my personal portfolio and blog site.
 It is built using Next.js SSR, Tailwind CSS, Strapi CMS.

+The project article for this repo can be found [http://localhost:3000/projects/digital-garden](here)

 ## Getting Started

 First, run the development server: